christopherowers/supratidal_forests/README.md

 <img src="figures/FIG1_STF_conceptual_2024.jpg" width="" height="" />

-__Figure 1.__ Typical position of SCF forests within the coastal zone, in relation to the tidal frame, non-tidal inundation, and adjoining intertidal and terrestrial ecosystems.
+__Figure 1.__ Typical position of __*SCF Forest*__ within the coastal zone, in relation to the tidal frame, non-tidal inundation, and adjoining intertidal and terrestrial ecosystems.
 Three geomorphic classes of supratidal forest (A. upper intertidal forest; B. ‘true’ supratidal forest; C. non-tidal, coastal floodplain forest) are presented.
 MSL = Mean Sea Level; HAT = Highest Astronomical Tide; AHD = Australian Height Datum.

 &nbsp;

 Where there are barriers to tidal inundation (e.g. behind geomorphic features such as ridges and levees, or anthropogenic features such as floodgates and bund walls), forested wetlands may also occur on coastal floodplains at elevations nearer or below mean sea level and may be subject to sporadic or seasonal flooding (Figure 2).
 While this specific class of forested wetland is unlikely to be directly influenced by surface tidal inundation, it may be subject to other coastal processes (including indirect influences of tides on the water table).

 A more complex scenario arises in coastal waterbodies which experience intermittent opening to tidal flows, such as intermittently closed and open lakes and lagoons (ICOLLs), or behind anthropogenic structure which manipulate tidal and non-tidal levels (e.g. behind tidal barrages).
 In these settings, inundation dynamics are controlled by interactions between estuary entrance or structure status (i.e. open or closed) and catchment inflows and evaporation (Figure 2).
 For example, areas above the highest astronomical tide (HAT) (as defined under open ICOLL conditions in Figure 2a), may experience greater depth and extent of inundation with brackish or fresh waters for periods of time following closure of the entrance (Figure 2b).
-In these instances, the distribution of Supratidal forest may extend to elevations higher than in permanently open settings, with these elevations referred to here as a separate geomorphic class __D. ‘perched’ supratidal forests__.
+In these instances, the distribution of supratidal forest may extend to elevations higher than in permanently open settings, with these elevations referred to here as a separate geomorphic class __D. ‘perched’ supratidal forests__.
 Such changes in water depth and inundation extent have implications for the distribution of supratidal forests across upper intertidal, supratidal and ‘perched’ supratidal elevations, as forest species may respond dynamically - via expansion or contraction - according to inundation and salinity tolerances.

 <img src="figures/FIG2-ICOLL-perched.png" width="" height="800" />

-__Figure 2.__ Typical position of Supratidal forests and associated ecosystems within intermittently closed and open lakes and lagoons (ICOLLs) during open-entrance conditions (a) and closed-entrance conditions (b).
+__Figure 2.__ Typical position of __*SCF Forests*__ and associated ecosystems within intermittently closed and open lakes and lagoons (ICOLLs) during open-entrance conditions (a) and closed-entrance conditions (b).
 MSL = Mean Sea Level; HAT = Highest Astronomical Tide; AHD = Australian Height Datum.

 &nbsp;

 (2) Vegetation structure and composition

-SCF forests occur within the geomorphic positions described above, across low-energy settings of many coastlines and estuaries around Australia.
+__*SCF Forest*__ occur within the geomorphic positions described above, across low-energy settings of many coastlines and estuaries around Australia.
 This includes distributions across tropical, sub-tropical and temperate climatic zones, though little to no distribution is expected along semi-arid and arid coastlines where unvegetated flats and/or small-statured succulents dominate the supratidal zone.

-SCF forests in Australia may comprise and support multiple species of trees, shrubs, and groundcover vegetation (including saltmarsh and/or other marsh species).
+__*SCF Forest*__ in Australia may comprise and support multiple species of trees, shrubs, and groundcover vegetation (including saltmarsh and/or other marsh species).
 In some settings, groundcovers may be limited or absent, though leaf litter and downed wood coverage is often high.

-SCF forests in Australia are typically dominated by one or both of two genera: _Melaleuca_ and _Casuarina_.
+__*SCF Forest*__ in Australia are typically dominated by one or both of two genera: _Melaleuca_ and _Casuarina_.
 Significantly, these genera differ from most mangrove taxa in that they occur not only within the coastal fringe, but also dominate terrestrial forests and freshwater wetlands over broad areas of Australia.
 Consequently, it is important to consider landscape position, along with vegetation structure, in any effort to map the distribution of supratidal forests.

 The genus __*Melaleuca*__ (family: __*MYRTACEAE*__) incorporates multiple species distributed in the coastal zones of Australia (Figure 3), with some distributions also extending through parts of southeast Asia (Tran et al. 2015).
 The _Melaleucas_, often collectively termed paperbarks and/or tea trees, may have diverse growth habits and physiological tolerances to inundation and salinity.
 For example, trees of _M. viridiflora_, _M. cajaputi_ and _M. leucadendra_ of >15 m height may dominate coastal floodplain forests and backswamps in northern Australia (Finlayson 2005, Sloane et al. 2019), whereas shorter stands (including shrubby thickets of just a few metres tall) of M. ericifolia and/or _M. halmaturorum_ (SE Australia) or _M. rhaphiophylla_ and/or _M. cuticularis_ (SW Australia) dominate along temperate coastlines (Carter et al. 2006, Turner et al. 2006).